Kolos65/Mockable/README.md

 # @Mockable

-**@Mockable** is a [Swift macro](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/macros/) driven testing framework that provides automatic mock implementations for your protocols.
+**Mockable** is a [Swift macro](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/macros/) driven testing framework that provides automatic mock implementations for your protocols.
 Mockable offers an intuitive **declarative syntax** that simplifies the process of mocking services in unit tests.
 The generated mock implementations can be excluded from release builds using compile conditions.

 ## Table of Contents
 - [Documentation](#Documentation)